Plaza de Galicia: History

 The origin of the Plaza de Galicia is a public space at the end of Augusto González Besada, Andrés Muruais and Andrés Mellado streets and in front of the old Pontevedra railway station, which started operating on 16 May 1884, when the first locomotive arrived in the city.
 This space was known as the station square.
+In 1890 the engineer Juan María León Domercq y Alzúa had his emblematic villa built on the corner of the square and Augusto González Besada Street, which was demolished in the mid-1980s.

-With the large number of travellers arriving in the square, in 1904 the Palace Hotel was built on the corner of Plaza de Galicia and Andrés Muruais Street, a large Art Nouveau building with four floors and an attic designed by the architect Andrés López de Ocáriz Robledo, which provided accommodation for travellers arriving in the city and which was demolished in the 1980s.
+With the large number of travellers arriving in the square, in 1904 the Palace Hotel was built on the corner of Plaza de Galicia and Andrés Muruais Street, a large Art Nouveau building with four floors and an attic designed by the architect Andrés López de Ocáriz Robledo, which provided accommodation for travellers arriving in the city and which was demolished in the late 1970s.

 In 1966, the old railway station in the square was disused after the construction of the new Pontevedra railway station in the Gorgullón neighbourhood, further from the city centre, and was demolished in 1969.

 In 1971, the square was enlarged, taking advantage of the space vacated by the old station, and two shelters were provided for the stops of the trolleybus that crossed the city.
 The square, entirely dedicated to traffic, remained in this layout until 1988, when the trolleybus lines were abolished.

 In 1991, the shelters and traffic lanes that divided the square were removed and the square was enlarged and completely redesigned by the architect José Martínez Sarandeses with the collaboration of the architects María Agustina Herrero Malina and Fernando Martínez Sarandeses and the landscape architect María Medina Muro.
 This redevelopment improved the quality of the environment and reduced traffic congestion.
 The current appearance of the square dates from this period.